tsuisl717/HypersFun_SOL/README.md

 ## Deployment

 The app is built for Vercel-style platforms.
-Set the environment variables above in your host, point `NEXT_PUBLIC_SOLANA_NETWORK` to `mainnet-beta`, and run `npm run build`.
+Set the environment variables above in your host, keep `NEXT_PUBLIC_SOLANA_NETWORK=devnet` (HypersFun is Devnet-only for now), and run `npm run build`.

 ## License